Tour 12 – Þingvellir and around Lake Þingvellir

 Beautiful landscape, very friendly and sweet horses.
 Our guide facilitated for my daughter at seven so that she was led in the beginning and while trotting, and walked by herself on way back.
 We were on an hour ride, and we definately wanted more 😉

-6 days and 5 nights – 5 days on horseback
+6 days, 5 nights – 5 days on horseback

 Around 125 km, or 20 – 35 km (4 – 7 hours) per day.

-Accommodation 3 nights in guesthouses and 2 nights in sleeping-bag accommodation (simple mountain huts), full board.
-Please note that dinner on the last evening is not included.
+Accommodation 3 nights in Guesthouse Eldhestar in shared rooms and 2 nights in sleeping-bag accommodation (simple mountain huts with shared rooms) with full board.

 What to bring